MegavathS08051991/MyExperience/README.md

 I have strong experience in IT Project domain.
 Have solved various conflicts in project teams and streamlined multiple business objectives and created workflow architecture and full live support to clients.
+Have done Master in project management -PMP/PMI from Udemy Completed the PMBOK 6th Edition PMP 35 hours of course from BPM Completed Business email writing skills from LinkedinLearning Attended CS50 C pyhton course from Hardvard Edu by edX Completed Linex Aadministration course on The Linex Foundation.